mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Many methods and techniques may compete to be proven effective under specific circumstances.
 Firstly it has to be acknowledged that even if one strives to abide to any given method as much as possible, the complexity of modern software systems makes the process not precisely deterministic, and that at the time there is critical impact the expert may choose the tools that her/his experience is dicating in order to address the problem first in the fastest manner, and then chase the root cause.

 With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model (which is no less than the scientific method) as proposed path.
 In essence, observing, creating an hypothesis, creating predictions based on that hypothesis, and put them to test.
-While from a logical standpoint this is obviously flawed with positive confirmation/reinforcement of the hypothesis, in the empirical world is one way to go.
+While it suffers from positive confirmation/reinforcement of the hypothesis, it is the best we can attain.
 There are many other sources for methodologies too.
 There are even techniques exclusive to root cause analysis like the simple _5 whys_, _RPR_, and other covered by _Problem Management_ domain in _ITILv3_ literature.

-The second point that has to be acknowledged is that no matter what technique it is, there is a common ground for all.
 Most agree that a thorough observation and data gathering has to take place first.
 Which is what I am going to focus on in the following section.

 <img src="https://imgs.xkcd.com/comics/networking_problems.png" alt="plotnet sample PNG" style="width:50%;align:center;"/>

-The follwoing method is assuming a basic triage on the subject problem has taken place and it is worth a deeper analysis.
-I do not intend to cover basic troubleshooting of network connectivity issues (for what you can also find good resources[^2]), where one would normally start checking configuration, routing and so forth.
+I do not intend to cover basic troubleshooting of network connectivity issues (for what you can also find good resources[^2]), where one would normally start checking configuration, routing and so forth, but rather network performance intermittent issues.

-As mentioned before, the level of knowledge of whom applies the method matters, picking a sensitive starting point, depth of the analysis in every step, and so on, depending on time/resource constraints and on the overall description of the issue can be valueable.
-Nonetheless it is also important not to be biased by past experiences and in general be skeptical that what is being witnesses now shares causality with previous events.
+It is also important to remark not to be biased by past experiences and in general be skeptical that what is being witnesses now shares causality with previous events.
 This especially stands true for networking problems.

-Finally the following is definitely also flawed and incomplete (mea culpa) but may still come handy for my own forgetful mind and luckily some other reader.

 ## Observation Phase